wagaaa/Taffy-Language-Guide/README.md

 # About Taffy

 ---

 Taffy is a new programming language.
-It was created by Wagaaa in HIDAO Team.
+It was created by Wagaaa in LEMON TECH.